 Seller financing: To get deals done, some owners give loans to buyers.
 Here's how it works

-- Seller financing can sense for buyers who have trouble qualifying for conventional loans
+- Owner financed-deals make sense for buyers who have trouble qualifying for conventional loans

 - It's good for sellers who are desperate to sell and don’t need to be paid in full immediately